AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="What payment plans does Adobe offer?
 Which payment plan is right for me?" slot_id="which_payment_plan_is_right_for_me">

 You can purchase Adobe Acrobat Services API via an Enterprise Term License Agreement (ETLA) or Value Incentive Plan (VIP).
-"To get a quote", please fill out our contact form here at https://developer.adobe.com/document-services/pricing/contact/sales/ and our sales team will follow up with you.
+To get a quote, please fill out our contact form here at https://developer.adobe.com/document-services/pricing/contact/sales/ and our sales team will follow up with you.

 See additional information here: https://developer.adobe.com/document-services/pricing.